PabloFdezm/pablofdezm.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Economics, Universidad Diego Portales, 2020
+* B.A. in Economics, Universidad Diego Portales, 2020

 Work experience
 ======